Bi-Coloured-Python-Rock-Snake/creature/README.md

 this library is more advanced in terms of features as it **provides support for REPL, context managers, iterators, context vars**.

 However, I decided to discontinue it.
-The thing is there are two approaches to async programming: one uses the "colored functions" approach (a term first used in a [post](
+The thing is, there are two approaches to async programming: one uses the "colored functions" approach (a term first used in a [post](